EURO 2020: Who has qualified? Who can still qualify?

 Group F

-• Sweden: cannot qualify or be eliminated on Matchday 8; guaranteed play-off place if required as UEFA Nations League Group B2 winner
+• Sweden: will qualify with a win against Romania; guaranteed play-off place if required as UEFA Nations League Group B2 winner

-• Romania: cannot qualify or be eliminated on Matchday 8; in play-offs as it stands
+• Romania: will be out of contention in the group if they lose to Sweden; in play-offs as it stands

-• Norway: cannot qualify or be eliminated on Matchday 8; guaranteed play-off place if required as UEFA Nations League Group C3 winner
+• Norway: will be out of contention in the group if they fail to beat the Faroe Islands or if Romania v Sweden does not end in a draw; guaranteed play-off place in required as UEFA Nations League Group C3 winner

 • Malta: can no longer qualify via European Qualifiers group stage

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Tuesday 15 October.
-Group standings are subject to final confirmation from UEFA.